anandjoshi91/anandjoshi91.github.io/_posts/2016/2016-10-16-Blogging-with-github-and-jekyll.md

 gem install Jekyll
 ~~~

-If the above installation fail due to [SSL error](https://gist.github.com/luislavena/f064211759ee0f806c88){:target="_blank"}, then use this the below command.
+If the above installation fails due to [SSL error](https://gist.github.com/luislavena/f064211759ee0f806c88){:target="_blank"}, then use this the below command.
 (Using http instead of default https)

 ~~~
 gem install Jekyll --source http://rubygems.org/